 - 3 cups chopped yellow onion

-- 2 tsp kosher salt (use less or more according to your liking)
+- 2 teaspoon kosher salt, (use less or more according to your liking)

-- ¾ tsp black pepper (use less or more according to your liking)
+- ¾ teaspoon black pepper, (use less or more according to your liking)

 - ½ cup heavy cream